drashland/website-v2/docs/sinco/v3.x/2_tutorials/3_page/4_change_location.md

 ```

 Here you are going to create your headless browser instance, and navigate to
-https://drash.land.
+`https://drash.land`.
 Once the page has loaded, you will then navigate to
-https://github.com.
-After, you are going to retrieve the pages current location,
+`https://github.com`.
+After, you are going to retrieve the page's current
-and assert it is that of GitHubs.
+location, and assert it is that of GitHub.

 ## Verification